-Traumatic brain injuries involving any of a number of symptoms including confusion, LOC, vomiting, or headache.
+Traumatic brain injuries involving any of a number of symptoms including confusion, loss of consciousness, vomiting, or headache.

 Any prolonged confusion or mental status abnormality which does not return to normal within 15 minutes or any documented loss of consciousness should be evaluated by a physician ASAP.